 3. Approximately 17% of all traffic fatalities are pedestrians.

 Pedestrians are one of the most vulnerable groups of road users.
 They account for almost a fifth of all traffic deaths.
 This high percentage is mainly due because pedestrians are completely unprotected in a case of an accident, unlike car drivers who have active and passive safety measures in their vehicles.
-But, the encouraging fact is that the number is decreasing, as there were 2.7% fewer pedestrian fatalities in 2019 than in 2018.
-O
+Namely, there were 6,721 pedestrian fatalities in 2020.

 4. We now have a three times lower fatality rate than in 1981.